Understand

 Get around

-The town of Jiufen is built into the side of the hills slightly inland from the Pacific Ocean coastline.
-The main area of interest to visitors are the town's historic commercial district which is covered by two pedestrian streets: Jishan Street (基山街), Qingbian road which runs along the ridge line and Shuqi Street (豎崎路), actually steep steps which run up and down the slope of the hill.
-The area is small enough to cover on foot.
+Jiufen is built into the side of the hills, slightly inland from the coastline.
+The main area of interest is the town's historic commercial district, which is small enough to cover on foot, but has some elevation changes.

 See

-• 1 Historic Commercial District.
-Shops open 11:00-18:00 generally.
-It consists of a series of stores and restaurants running along Jishan and Shuqi Streets, which are built into the side of the coastal hills and considered a must-see site for visitors.
+- 1 Jiufen Old Street, Jishan St. Shops open 11:00-18:00 generally.
+A series of stores and restaurants running along Jishan and Shuqi Streets, which are built into the side of the coastal hills.
 The area is known for its collection of shops, eateries, and teahouses, allowing visitors to sample local specialties and purchase handicrafts and other knick-knacks.
 The area also provides spectacular views of the harbors and the Pacific Ocean below.
 The most popular entrance is near the bus station, next to a 7-Eleven shop and the public toilets.

-• 3 Songde Park (頌德公園).
-A small memorial park in Jiufen's east, located on Qinbian Road.
+- 3 Songde Park (頌德公園), Qingbian Road.
+A small memorial park west of the town.
 There are monuments to praise the great achievement of Yen Yun-nian who founded Jiufen's mining culture.
 Creative artistic sculptures can easily be seen in the park.
 Also the early Mining Tunnel can also be found next to the park.

 Do